The Congress (2013 film): Relation to The Futurological Congress by Stanisław Lem

 While some elements of the film were added by Ari Folman, others were based on the science-fiction novel The Futurological Congress by Stanisław Lem.
-Similarly to Lem's Ijon Tichy, the actress is split between delusional and real mental states.
+Similarly, to Lem's Ijon Tichy, the actress is split between delusional and real mental states.
 In an early interview about the film, Folman said, "There is certainly nothing based on Lem in the first part of the movie.
 The second part is definitely different, but I used Lem's The Futurological Congress more as a source of inspiration, rather than the basis of the screenplay."

 Later, at the official website of the film in an interview, Folman says that the idea to put Lem's work to film came to him during his film school.
 He describes how he reconsidered Lem's allegory of communist dictatorship into a more current setting, namely, the dictatorship in the entertainment industry, and expresses his belief that he preserved the spirit of the book despite going far away from it.

 Production

-The animation was created by Bridgit Folman Films Gang, based in Israel, supervising six animation studios worldwide ("studio 352" in Luxemburg, "walking the dog" in Belgium, "bitteschoen" in Berlin, "studio Rakete" in Hamburg, "Studio Orange" in Poland, and "Snipple" in the Philippines).
+The animation was created by Bridgit Folman Films Gang, based in Israel, who worked on the script for 19 years.
+Folman supervised six animation studios worldwide ("studio 352" in Luxemburg, "walking the dog" in Belgium, "bitteschoen" in Berlin, "studio Rakete" in Hamburg, "Studio Orange" in Poland, and "Snipple" in the Philippines).
 As in Waltz with Bashir, Folman worked with David Polonsky as the artistic director and Yoni Goodman as the animation director.
 Principal live-action filming was done in the United States and Germany from February to March 2011.
 Folman began working on the film in 2008, securing additional financing in 2011 from French bank Coficine-Natixis.
 The film was completed and released in 2013.

 Music

 Max Richter, who had previously worked with Folman in Waltz with Bashir, created the soundtrack of The Congress.
 Many of the songs are composed by Richter himself, but the soundtrack also includes the Andante movement from Franz Schubert's Piano Trio No. 2, Frédéric Chopin's Nocturne Op.27-1 in C# minor, "Forever Young" from Bob Dylan, and Leonard Cohen's "If It Be Your Will".
 These last two songs were covered by Robin Wright.

-Milan Entertainment, Inc. launched the soundtrack (in digital format) on July 2, 2013.
+Milan Entertainment, Inc. launched the soundtrack (in digital format) on 2 July 2013.